The Seven Chakras

 Location: Base of the spine

-Physical Correspondence: Kidneys, blood, hips, legs, feet, bones
+Physical Correspondence: Kidneys, blood, hips, legs, feet, bones, adrenals, immune system, skin

 Role: The Root Chakra relates to our most basic survival needs: food, shelter, safety, comfort and belonging.
 This energy center is the place of physical strength, energy and vitality.
-It is how we are connected and grounded to the Earth and in our bodies.
+It is how we are connected and grounded to the Earth, our bodies and ancestral roots.
 It has to do with our connection to the material plane.